sylhare/sylhare.github.io/_posts/2021-10-14-Mockito-spy-mock.md

 ---
 layout: post
-title: How to @Spy a mocking dep' ...
+title: How to @Spy a mocking dependency
 color: rgb(86, 198, 169)
 tags: [java]
 ---